golanlevin/p5.plotSvg/documentation.md

 ## setSvgResolutionDPCM

 Sets the resolution for the exported SVG file in dots per centimeter (DPCM).
 This value is used to determine the scaling of units (pixels to physical dimensions) in the SVG output.
-The default resolution is 243.84 dpcm (equivalent to 96 dpi).
+The default resolution is approximately 37.79527559 dpcm (equivalent to 96 dpi).

 #### Parameters
 *   `dpcm` **[number][28]** The resolution in dots per centimeter.
 Must be a positive number.